Lloyd Landkamer Show Management Development Fund

 Friends and colleagues of Lloyd Landkamer have established the Lloyd Landkamer Show Management Development Fund at TDF.
 The new Fund, created in memory of Lloyd, will provide grants to individuals who wish to advance their show management levels.
 Lloyd Landkamer was a passionate ambassador for dressage in the U.S. He and his partner, Bill Solyntjes, operated Brandywine Farm in Minnesota, where they bred and raised successful dressage horses for many years.
 In addition to managing world-class dressage and para-dressage competitions in the U.S., including the 2010 World Equestrian Games, Lloyd was an FEI Steward.
 He also served as USDF Region 4 Director for six years.
 Lloyd’s presence will be missed by the entire dressage community and TDF is pleased to honor Lloyd’s memory through a Grant Fund established by Lloyd’s friends and colleagues.

 The goal of the Lloyd Landkamer Show Management Development Fund is to provide financial assistance to show management (to include managers and/or secretaries) to aid in their development and to help them move up the levels of management.
-Beginning grants will typically range in the amount of $250 - $500, to be used for costs associated with completing mentoring and apprenticeship requirements, including expenses for travel to shows.
+One grant of $1,000 will be awarded each year, to be used for costs associated with completing mentoring and apprenticeship requirements, including expenses for travel to shows.
 Attendance at other educational events, such as USDF Show Management seminars, will be considered as well.

 Additional Grant Information: